-The recently-opened military effort in the Mideast, particularly Syria, and ongoing commitments from legacy conflicts in Iraq and Afghanistan have created and will likely continue to create contracting opportunities for U.S. and foreign companies, but the tumultuous environments there and elsewhere in the U.S. Central Command CENTCOM Area of Operations, especially Kuwait and Bahrain, have also presented substantial challenges to the successful completion and close out of such contracts.
-Security issues and other obstacles, including the challenges of a dynamic customer relationship marked by frequent turnover in deployments, have made the reconstruction of those countries’ infrastructures, as well as the provision of maintenance, transportation, life support, and intelligence support services, difficult, and contractors routinely incur increased costs and schedule delays.
+The recently-opened military effort in the Mideast, particularly Syria, and ongoing commitments from legacy conflicts in Iraq and Afghanistan have created and will likely continue to create contracting opportunities for U.S. and foreign companies.
+But the tumultuous and austere environments there and elsewhere in the U.S. Central Command (CENTCOM) Area of Operations, especially Turkey, Kurdistan, Kuwait and Bahrain, also present substantial challenges to the successful completion and closeout of such contracts.
+Security issues and other obstacles, including the challenges of a dynamic customer relationship marked by frequent turnover in deployed government personnel, have made the reconstruction of those countries’ infrastructures, as well as the provision of maintenance, transportation, life support, and intelligence support services, difficult, and contractors routinely incur increased costs and schedule delays as a result.

 We know how to plan for these risks, and how to maximize recovery even when the “fortunes of war” may place contractors at greater risk than would be experienced for stateside, garrison-focused projects.
-Wiley Rein has amassed a wealth of experience assisting government contractors performing or seeking contracts in these war-torn countries.
-When needed, our attorneys have travelled to these regions to provide on-site guidance and assistance.
-We understand and have worked with the key government agencies that are essential in the reconstruction process, including the Joint Contracting Command Iraq-Afghanistan (JCC-I/A), the Special Inspector General for Iraq Reconstruction (SIGIR), the U.S. Army Corps of Engineers (USACE) both abroad and in the Continental U.S. (CONUS), the U.S. Army, the U.S. Air Force Center for Engineering and Environment (AFCEE), the Defense Contract Audit Agency (DCAA), the Defense Logistics Agency (DLA), the Defense Contract Management Agency (DCMA), the U.S. Department of State and the U.S. Agency for International Development (USAID).
+Wiley Rein has a wealth of experience assisting government contractors performing or seeking contracts in this region.
+When needed, our attorneys have traveled to these countries to provide on-site guidance and assistance.
+We understand and have worked with the key government agencies that are essential in the reconstruction process, including the Joint Contracting Command Iraq-Afghanistan (JCC-I/A), the Special Inspector Generals for Iraq and Afghanistan Reconstruction (SIGIR and SIGAR), the U.S. Army Corps of Engineers (USACE) both abroad and in the continental U.S. (CONUS), the U.S. Army, the U.S. Air Force Center for Engineering and Environment (AFCEE), the Defense Contract Audit Agency (DCAA), the Defense Logistics Agency (DLA), the Defense Contract Management Agency (DCMA), the U.S. Department of State, and the U.S. Agency for International Development (USAID).

-We assist reconstruction contractors and subcontractors with the myriad legal issues they encounter in the battlefield environment, such as contractual and regulatory questions (including allowances, particularly danger and post differential/hardship pay), host nation law compliance, termination issues, audits and investigations, training requirements, armed contractor personnel rule compliance, subcontractor disputes, and, as appropriate, requests for equitable adjustment (REAs) and certified claims.
+We assist operational support and reconstruction contractors and subcontractors with the myriad legal issues they encounter in the battlefield environment, such as contractual and regulatory questions (including allowances, particularly danger and post differential/hardship pay), host nation law compliance (including Afghanistan income taxation), terminations, audits and investigations, training requirements, armed contractor personnel rule compliance, subcontractor disputes, and, as appropriate, requests for equitable adjustment (REAs), alternative dispute resolution, and certified claims.
 These contract administration matters, especially DCAA audits and disallowances, will assume increasing importance as military operations wind down in Afghanistan, and the U.S. military presence dwindles.

 Our experience in these regions is demonstrated by the following representative matters:

-- Obtained $7.3 million settlement from JCC-I/A for two REAs related to construction projects in Iraq.
+- Obtained a multi-million dollar settlement from JCC-I/A for two REAs related to construction projects in Iraq.

-- Prosecuted 13 claims on behalf of a Kuwaiti corporation with the United States Marine Corps/JCC-I/A on contracts performed in Iraq; worked with Army contracting and legal personnel assigned to close-out these contracts years after the fact, obtaining payment for the client while avoiding protracted litigation.
+- Prosecuted 13 claims on behalf of a Kuwaiti corporation with the U.S. Marine Corps/JCC-I/A on contracts performed in Iraq; worked with Army contracting and legal personnel assigned to close-out these contracts years after the fact, obtaining payment for the client while avoiding protracted litigation.

-- Prosecuted a sponsored claim at the Civilian Board of Contract Appeals (CBCA) related to a construction project in Kirkuk, Iraq; at alternative dispute resolution with the Board, obtained a favorable settlement with USAID and another contractor.
+- Prosecuted a sponsored claim at the Civilian Board of Contract Appeals (CBCA) related to a construction project in Kirkuk, Iraq; at alternative dispute resolution (ADR) with the board, obtained a favorable settlement with USAID and another contractor.

 - Assisted in preparation and submission of REA to the USACE regarding reconstruction projects in Basra, Iraq.